-- 1. A-133 Audit reports must be made submitted annually to OEM at Audit completion. - 2.
+- 1. A-133 Audit reports must be made available annually when requested by OEM. - 2.
 Site visits and spot inventories of equipment and/or services funded by OEM grants will be coordinated through the Jurisdictional Point of Contact (JPOC). - 3.
 All goods and services, once deemed acceptable, become the responsibility of the jurisdiction, including maintenance, storage and accountability.